onuchecodes/MantissaDAO/README.md

 # Mantissa
-Decentralized Science Integrates Decentralize Finance;A DAO that uses quadratic finance to support Desci projects for undergraduates in underdeveloped economies.
+Decentralized Science Integrates Decentralize Finance; A DAO that uses quadratic finance to support Desci projects for undergraduates in underdeveloped economies.
 Tech; Hardhat & Nextjs